-- A Fire Safety Advisor is the person who is trained to quickly evacuate a building during a fire or any emergency.
+- A Fire Safety Adviser is the person who is trained to quickly evacuate a building during a fire or any emergency.

-- The person you appoint as Fire Safety Advisor MUST have a Building Fire Safety Qualification which is current (issued within the last 3 years).
+- The person you appoint as Fire Safety Adviser MUST have a Building Fire Safety Qualification which is current (issued within the last 3 years).

-- Your Fire Safety Advisor must be familiar with the evacuation procedures for your building, and able to give evacuation instructions to all wardens in the building during an emergency.
+- Your Fire Safety Adviser must be familiar with the evacuation procedures for your building, and able to give evacuation instructions to all wardens in the building during an emergency.

-Fire Safety Advisor will be responsible for the following:
+Hotel Fire Safety Adviser will be responsible for the following:

 - Familiarity with ALL aspects of Fire Safety for the site

 - Provide fire safety advice to building owners, managers, and tenants

 - Manage the fire safety record keeping or the building: